Do you want to start your own online store? We know that building an online store can be a terrifying thought especially when you are not a techy.

-Shopify is a fully hosted eCommerce solution that starts at $29 / month.
-It’s a hassle-free solution where you just login and start selling.
+Shopify is a fully hosted eCommerce solution that starts at $29 / month (paid monthly or yearly upfront to earn a discount).
+It’s a hassle-free solution where you just log in and start selling.
 The downside to Shopify is that it gets quite expensive, and your payment options are limited unless you pay additional fees.

 This is why most users choose WordPress + WooCommerce because of the flexibility it offers.
-It does require some setup, but it’s worth doing it for the long run.
-WooCommerce is the world’s largest eCommerce platform (see: Shopify vs WooCommerce comparison).
+It does require some setup, but it’s worth doing it in the long run.
+WordPress is the most popular website builder and WooCommerce is the world’s largest eCommerce platform (see: Shopify vs WooCommerce comparison).

-To setup your store, you need to have a domain name, web hosting, and a SSL certificate.
+To set up your eCommerce store, you need to a domain name, web hosting, and an SSL certificate.

 A domain name is your website’s address on the internet.
 It is what users will type in their browsers to reach your website (for example: google.com or wpbeginner.com).

-SSL certificate adds a special security layer on your website, so you can accept sensitive information such as credit card numbers and other personal information.
-This is required for you to accept credit card payments on your website.
+SSL certificate adds a special security layer to your website, so you can accept sensitive information such as credit card numbers and other personal information.
+This is required for you to accept credit card payments on your eCommerce site.

 Normally a domain name costs around $14.99 / year, web hosting costs around $7.99 / month, and SSL certificate costs around $69.99 / year.